oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/6-use-app-with-genai/use-app-with-genai.md

-# Enhance your application on NBA Analytics with Generative AI
+# Enhancing your application on NBA Analytics with Generative AI

 ## Introduction